vldbss-2021/vldb-2021-labs/README.md

 ## Introduction

 This is the labs of VLDB Summer School 2021.
-The main target of is implementation of the distributed transaction.
+The target is to build a distributed database.

 There are several modules in a distributed database.